You could get fined up to $650 if you're caught at the beach

-WRIGHTSVILLE BEACH, N.C. — When the weather is as nice as its been lately, a trip to the beach sounds tempting.
+WRIGHTSVILLE BEACH, N.C. — When the weather is as nice as it has been lately, a trip to the beach sounds tempting.
 However, you could get fined if you're caught on some North Carolina beaches.

 Many public beaches in North Carolina closed in order to help stop the spread of the coronavirus.